hotspoons/home-lab/README.md

 export INTERFACE=$(ip route get 8.8.8.8 | sed -n 's/.*dev \([^\ ]*\).*/\1/p')
 # How large you want each compute node's disk to be
 export INSTANCE_DISK_SIZE=50G
+# Where to put the storage pool for the VMs
+export TF_VAR_storage_pool_path=/tmp/vms/k8s
 # Where the base EL8 image for your VMs will reside.
 This must be LVM, and will be downloaded below
 export TF_VAR_image_path=/tmp/Rocky-8-GenericCloud-LVM.latest.x86_64.qcow2
 # How many compute nodes for your cluster?
 You will need CPU, storage and RAM to match
 export TF_VAR_instance_count=5
-# The domain for which you have a TLS certificate and/or CloudFlare DNS configured
+# The domain for which you have a TLS certificate and/or CloudFlare DNS configured, TLD for all deployments
-export TF_VAR_domain_suffix=myawesomedomain.com
+export TF_VAR_domain=myawesomedomain.com
 # CloudFlare global API key and e-mail for TLS certificate issuer; or provide your own SSL cert instead, see SSL below
 export TF_VAR_cloudflare_global_api_key=0imfnc8mVLWwsAawjYr4Rx-Af50DDqtlx
 export TF_VAR_cloudflare_email=myemailwithcloudflare@gmail.com